coldlogix/jsim/README.md

 and provide one central manageable point for future work on JSIM.

-The original thesis from Emerson S. Fang was written in 1989, so there is a very deep and old histroy for JSIM, with many many people touching and modifying the source over many many years.
+The original thesis from Emerson S. Fang was written in 1989, so there is a very deep and old history for JSIM, with many many people touching and modifying the source over many many years.
 I have attempted as best as possible to organize and properly parent the various versions I've found in this repository, using branches for